Kylie (album)

-Kylie is the debut studio album by Australian recording artist Kylie Minogue, released on 4 July 1988 by Mushroom Records.
+Kylie is the debut studio album by Australian singer Kylie Minogue, released on 4 July 1988 by Mushroom Records.
 Minogue had established herself as a child actress before signing to the record label in early 1987.
 The success of her debut single, "Locomotion", resulted in her working with Stock Aitken Waterman, who produced the album and wrote nine of its ten tracks.
 Their recording sessions, commencing in October 1987 in London and Melbourne, coincided with Minogue's filming schedule for the soap opera Neighbours.

 Musically, Kylie is a bubblegum pop and dance-pop album.
 It received mixed reviews from music critics who praised individual tracks but criticised Minogue's vocals and the album's formulaic production.
 The album has been received more positively in retrospect, with praise being towards Minogue's charm and the album's nostalgic sentimentality.
 It was a commercial success, peaking at number one in the United Kingdom for six weeks and becoming the fifth highest-selling album of the decade.
 It peaked at number two in her native Australia, while reaching the top ten in Germany, Norway, and Switzerland.
 Kylie was re-issued in 1988 as The Kylie Collection, in 2015 and 2023 when it returned to the UK Albums Chart.
 The album has sold over five million copies worldwide.

 Six singles were released from Kylie.
 "I Should Be So Lucky" reached number one in Australia and the United Kingdom, the first for any artist.
 The subsequent singles—"Got to Be Certain", the re-recorded "The Loco-Motion", and "Je ne sais pas pourquoi" all peaked in the top two on the UK Singles Chart.
 "It's No Secret" was her third top-forty single on the Billboard Hot 100, while "Turn It into Love" was released exclusively in Japan.
 The album's commercial success helped Minogue establish herself as an international teen idol and launch her recording career.